open-contracting/bi.open-contracting.org/powerbi/README.md

 Run `make -s filesystem` to:

 - Create `data`, `logs` and `scratch` directories, owned by the current operating system user, if they don't exist
-- Download [Cardinal's settings file](https://github.com/open-contracting/deploy/blob/main/salt/kingfisher/collect/files/cardinal/ecuador_sercop_bulk.ini) to `ecuador_sercop_bulk.ini`, owned by the current operating system user
+- Download [Cardinal's settings file](https://github.com/open-contracting/deploy/tree/main/salt/kingfisher/collect/files/cardinal/) to `cardinal.ini`, owned by the current operating system user

 This must be run: